apache/paimon/docs/content/migration/migration-from-hive.md

 CALL sys.migrate_table('hive', 'default.hivetable', 'file.format=orc');
 ```
-After invoke, hivetable will totally convert to paimon format.
+After invoke, "hivetable" will totally convert to paimon format.
 Writing and reading the table by old "hive way" will fail.
 We can add our table properties while importing by sys.migrate_table('<database>.<tablename>', '<tableproperties>').
 <tableproperties> here should be separated by ",".
 For example: